OneBusAway/onebusaway-android/README.md

 ## OneBusAway Project

-Want to learn more about the [OneBusAway project](https://onebusaway.org/)?
+Want to learn more about the [OneBusAway project](https://onebusaway.org/), a project of the non-profit [Open Transit Software Foundation](https://opentransitsoftwarefoundation.org/)?
 [Read up on the entire Application Suite](https://github.com/OneBusAway/onebusaway-application-modules) and/or [learn more about the mobile apps](https://github.com/OneBusAway/onebusaway-application-modules/wiki/Mobile-App-Design-Considerations).